monikaando/DoGGo-App/README.md

     In HTML part I used {this.state.allDogsFacts..map((item,i)=>(....))} to iterate through the all elements in the array and show text, user's name and surname.

-    I also excluded testing message (which is appearing in API0 by using if statement:
+    I also excluded testing message (which is appearing in API by using if statement:
     {!item.text.toLowerCase().includes("testing") ? () :()}

 ## UX/UI